-I never owned an Xbox system until I bought a 360 in Fall 2011.
-So I was almost exactly ten years late to the Halo party when I fired up a hand-me-down copy of Halo 2 that fall.
+I never owned an Xbox system until I bought a 360.
+I was almost exactly ten years late to the Halo party when I fired up a hand-me-down copy of Halo 2 that fall.
 Halo 2 was showing its age by that point, of course, but it still made an impression in a couple of ways.

 First, it was clear that this was a shooter with an unusually elaborate universe and backstory.
 Second, I was surprised by the large investment seemingly required to get much out of that story.
 As I continued on to Halo 3, Halo 4, and then (backtracking) Halo: Reach (Halo: Combat Evolved Anniversary is next on the list), I was struck at each point by how difficult and nearly irrelevant it was to figure out what was going on.
 I played most of these campaigns local co-op Is Local Multiplayer on Its Way Out—or Its Way Up? (on Legendary) and we’d joke about what we’d missed when narrative info was transmitted by voiceovers in the midst of heavy firefights, since the takeaway was always “Go here, blow up this and kill everyone you see,” or occasionally “Go here, defend this by killing everyone you see.”
 There was a vast narrative happening but I was only getting the barest outlines of it from playing the games themselves.
 I’d lose track of what was happening during the firefights and catch back up (mostly) during the cutscenes, which often remained confusing, however, in terms of how events fit together, motivations, and logistics.